harry0537/AstraBackup/v9/MISSION_PLANNER_SETTINGS.md

 ### 1. Flight Mode

-**Recommended: GUIDED Mode**
+**REQUIRED: MANUAL Mode (for RC override without GPS)**
+- **Use MANUAL mode for obstacle navigation without GPS waypoints**
+- GUIDED mode requires GPS waypoints/position targets
-- Allows RC override commands to work
+- MANUAL mode accepts RC override directly
-- Enables obstacle avoidance if configured
+- No GPS needed - perfect for indoor testing

+**NOT Recommended: GUIDED Mode**
+- GUIDED mode expects GPS waypoints or position targets
-- Can still accept manual RC input as override
+- RC override may not work properly without active mission

-**Alternative: MANUAL Mode**
+- Use GUIDED only if you have GPS waypoints

+**Why MANUAL?**
-- Also accepts RC override
+- Direct RC control via MAVLink
-- Simpler, but no built-in obstacle avoidance
+- No waypoint requirements
-- Good for testing
+- Works perfectly for obstacle-based navigation

 **NOT Recommended: AUTO Mode**
 - Will try to follow waypoints